Quezon City: Japanese occupation

 Map of the City of Greater Manila in 1942, showing Quezon City divided into two districts—Balintawak and Diliman—during its incorporation.

 The Philippine Exposition in 1941 was held on the newly established Quezon City, but participants were limited to locals because of the increasing turbulence at the beginning of the Second World War.
 Eventually, parts of Manila were bombed by the Japanese Imperial Forces in December 1941, bringing the war to the Philippines.
+It was from Zablan Field in Camp Murphy on 10 December 1941 that the Sixth Pursuit Squadron of the Philippine Army Air Corps led by Capt.
+Jesús A. Villamor flew to intercept Japanese naval aircraft which resulted in the first aerial victory of the Philippine military.
 On January 1, 1942, President Quezon issued Executive Order No. 400 as an emergency measure to form the City of Greater Manila, with Jorge B. Vargas as its designated mayor.
 It merged the city with Manila and the towns of Caloocan, Makati, Mandaluyong, Parañaque, Pasay, and San Juan.
 The mayors of these towns and cities served as the assistant mayor of their respective localities and were under the mayor of Greater Manila.
 The City of Greater Manila was the basis for the formation of Metro Manila in 1975.